-Star of Bethlehem plants look great in mixed flower gardens or rock gardens.
+Star of Bethlehem plants look great just about anywhere you want to place them.
+Try planting them in mixed flower gardens or rock gardens.
 They give the garden bright, early-season blooms.
 Partner them in the garden with annuals.
 As a result, you will have flowers in bloom all season long.
 As they die back, annuals take over the chore of providing beautiful blooms.

 These flowers look great in small planters and containers on your patio or deck.
 They can be grown indoors too.
 Also, try potting Star of Bethlehem bulbs in the fall to bloom indoors during the winter.
 Make sure to plant enough bulbs to fill the planter.
 Like other bulbs, they require a chilling period.
 More on Forcing Bulbs.
 It’s a rewarding winter indoor gardening activity.

 Important Note: Star of Bethlehem plants are toxic to humans and pets.
 Keep them away from small children.

 Flowers Bloom: In mid-late spring